top of page

 c.
 1663 in America.

-Johannes Gutenberg invented the "moveable type mold" printing press.
+Johannes Gutenberg invented the "movable type mold" printing press.

-He printed the first Bible using his printing press in 1454 AD.
+The first Bible printed using his printing press was in 1454 AD at Mainz, Germany.

-Did the Bible always have sixty-six (66) books, as it does today?
+9. Did the scriptures always have sixty-six (66) books, as the Bible does today?

 a.
 No